WhiteAssassins/AE-NetScope/SUPPORT.md

 # Support

-AE NetScope is an open-source project.
+AE NetScope is a public source-available project.
 Support is provided through public project channels when maintainers and contributors have time.

 ## Before asking for help